funkelab/lsd_nm_experiments/README.md

 ## General notes

+* A tutorial for running training/inference of networks used for paper (in singularity containers).

 * Tested on Ubuntu 18.04 with Quadro P6000 (24gb gpu ram)

 * Assuming `singularity` is installed and setup